 {331}

 on the difference of that responsibility according as it is viewed in connection with eternal judgment, or with the judgment of God here below.
 Here is where I find one of the contradictions of which I am accused.
-Mr. Olivier makes me say (p.
-123), on the one hand, that we inherit and are responsible for the acts of sin of those who went before us, and, on the other hand, that we are responsible for the state in which we find ourselves, and not for the acts of Christians who lived before us.
-But the words, &#8220;and are responsible,&#8221; in the first phrase, are added by Mr. Olivier.| I perceive that he wishes to avail himself of this other passage which he quotes, &#8220;I know very well that one would not have it that man is responsible for an evil which existed before he was born &#8230; but the government of God in the world does not proceed thus,&#8221; etc. Here are the words left out, as indicated thus by dots&#8230; &#8220;It is true that, as to the final judgment of the individual, each shall bear his own burden; but,&#8221; etc. It is just these words that make all the difference.
+Mr. Olivier makes me say (page 123), on the one hand, that we inherit and are responsible for the acts of sin of those who went before us, and, on the other hand, that we are responsible for the state in which we find ourselves, and not for the acts of Christians who lived before us.
+But the words, "and are responsible", in the first phrase, are added by Mr. Olivier¦.
+I perceive that he wishes to avail himself of this other passage which he quotes, "I know very well that one would not have it that man is responsible for an evil which existed before he was born ... but the government of God in the world does not proceed thus", etc. Here are the words left out, as indicated thus by dots ... .
+"It is true that, as to the final judgment of the individual, each shall bear his own burden; but", etc. It is just these words that make all the difference.

 I wish to explain myself on this point, because it is important that all Christians should understand it.
 I have already said something about it in my pamphlets.
-That each is individually responsible for his conduct, and that each shall give an account of himself to God, is a principle upon this subject generally recognised, and I need not enlarge upon it. &#8220;Each of us,&#8221; says the apostle, &#8220;shall give account of himself to God&#8221; (@Romans 14: 12)&#8212; &#8220;Each shall bear his own burden&#8221; (@Galatians 6: 5) &#8212; &#8220;God will render to each according to his works in the day when God shall judge the secrets of men by Jesus Christ according to my gospel &#8220;(@Romans 2: 6:16); but that is not the government of God in the world.
+That each is individually responsible for his conduct, and that each shall give an account of himself to God, is a principle upon this subject generally recognised, and I need not enlarge upon it.
+"Each of us", says the apostle, "shall give account of himself to God" (@Romans 14: 12) -- "Each shall bear his own burden" (@Galatians 6: 5) -- "God will render to each according to his works in the day when God shall judge the secrets of men by Jesus Christ according to my gospel" (@Romans 2: 6, 16); but that is not the government of God in the world.
 In this God acts often towards masses, on the general result which the whole presents in His sight, and even in the sight of the world, if it is His people who should render a testimony for Him; for without this God would be identified with the evil, and His very character would be compromised.
 He can sustain while chastening; but, as He said of Israel, the nations shall know that Israel is gone into captivity, because of their sins.
 Sometimes the sin of a chief person, who draws others after him, but who himself is the most culpable, brings judgment upon

-| I must add that he does not repeat the words: &#8220;when it is a question of His government with regard to an economy.&#8221;
+¦I must add that he does not repeat the words: "when it is a question of His government with regard to an economy."

 {332}